parkspotify/parkspot_pi-client_old/README.md

+# This is the old parkspot client for the raspberry pi
+This client worked well but lacks proper documentation and is fairly complicated to set up.
+For instructions on how to set up the old client refer to the wiki or the instructions in the documents folder.

 # Parkspot Client
 This is the parkspot client that takes images and uses a cnn to determine the available parking spots.
 This sends data to the proxy server at the end.